-The municipality has put some efforts to improve the financial health and implementation of strategic plans, such as decreasing the outstanding creditor book and of looking at avenues increasing revenue collection of outstanding debtors with specific focus to commercial properties.
+The municipality has put some efforts to improve the financial health and implementation of strategic plans, such as decreasing the outstanding creditor book and of looking at avenues increasing revenue collection of outstanding debtors with specific focus to commercial and government properties.
 Furthermore, the municipality has undertaken various customer care initiatives to ensure the municipality truly involves all citizens in the process of ensuring a people lead government.

 Implementation of Financial Recovery Plan has been used as tool to address the short comings in respect of improving the financial health, service delivery issues and measuring the municipal compliance with legislated requirements.
-The FRP plan is still in work-in-progress and progress is evident though a lot still needs to be done to take the municipality out of the rescue phase.